Having a cataract procedure done in Playa del Carmen

 In preparation for my surgery, I had to do a run-around-town for tests

-All the necessary eye tests are done the same day in the clinic.
+All the necessary eye tests are done on the same day in the clinic.
 They measure and map every corner of your eyes, all is digitalized instantly for the doctor to study.
 I was impressed with all the tests done.
 I think I passed around 6 machines before the doctor had a clear view of my blur and what he needed in order to fix it.
 And he explains what he sees.
 As if he, out loud, reasons with himself about the best outcome for the results.
 I liked that.

 Plenty of time to ask questions also.